leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

     **Hostname prefix**: Your choice of hostname for the Exadata DB system.
 The hostname must begin with an alphabetic character and can contain only alphanumeric characters and hyphens (-).
 The maximum number of characters allowed for an Exadata DB system is 12.

     > **Note**: The hostname must be unique within the subnet.
-If it is not unique, the VM cluster will fail to provision.

     **Host domain name**: The domain name for the VM cluster.
-If the selected subnet uses the Oracle-provided Internet and VCN Resolver for DNS name resolution, this field displays the domain name for the subnet, and it can't be changed.
+If the selected subnet uses the Oracle-provided Internet and VCN Resolver for DNS name resolution, this field displays the subnet's domain name, which can't be changed.
 Otherwise, you can provide your choice of a domain name.
 Hyphens (-) are not permitted.

     Suppose you plan to store database backups in Object Storage.
 In that case, Oracle recommends using a VCN Resolver for DNS name resolution for the client subnet because it automatically resolves the Swift endpoints used for backups.

-    **Host and domain URL**: This read-only field combines the host and domain names to display the fully qualified domain name (FQDN) for the database.
+    **Host and domain URL**: This read-only field combines the host and domain names to display the database's fully qualified domain name (FQDN).
 The maximum length is 64 characters.

       ![Hostname, Host and domain URL](./images/hostname.png " ")